moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 ## firebase/database:
 This is the Firebase Realtime Database module.
 It allows you to store and sync data in real-time.

+// DM: todoMM: put a note here describing the difference between firebase/database and firebase/firestore

 ## firebase/firestore:
 This is the Cloud Firestore module.
 It provides a flexible, scalable database for mobile, web, and server development.